-Results of the General Test of the Graduate Record Examination (GRE) are required for this program; a verbal score in the mid-600's is expected; quantitative and analytical scores will be evaluated in the light of each applicant's overall credentials.
-Students who are required to submit a TOEFL or IELTS exam may choose to not submit a GRE score.
+- Regarding results of the Graduate Record Examination (GRE), a verbal score near the 90th percentile is expected; quantitative and analytical scores will be evaluated in the light of each applicant's overall credentials.
+However, there is no minimal score for admission.

-TOEFL: A minimum score of 550 (paper-based test) 80 (iBT test) on the Test of English as a Foreign Language (TOEFL).
+- TOEFL: A minimum score of 80 (iBT test) on the Test of English as a Foreign Language (TOEFL).
 TOEFL information: http://www.ets.org/toefl/

 - IELTS: A minimum score of 7.0 from the International English Language Testing System.
 IELTS Information: http://www.ielts.org